A fourth-order unfitted characteristic finite element method for solving the advection-diffusion equation on

-In the other regime of unfitted methods, the mesh for the bulk phase is \emph{fixed} while the moving boundary is allowed to cross the fixed mesh, resulting in irregular grids or cut cells near the boundary where the discretization of governing equations and the enforcement of boundary conditions have to be adjusted appropriately.
-Popular methods in this regime include the immersed boundary method \cite{peskin77}, the immersed interface method (IIM) \cite{lev94,li06}, and the extended finite element method (XFEM).
-As the main ideas of XFEM, the degrees of freedom for the cut cells are increased and penalty terms are added to enforce boundary conditions weakly.
-Fires and Zilian presented a first-order XFEM method by using backward Euler for time integration \cite{fri09}.
-Based on a space-time discontinuous Galerkin discretization, Lehrenfeld and Reusken \cite{leh13} proposed a two-dimensional second-order XFEM scheme, which was extended to three dimensions by Christoph \cite{chr15}.
-Recently, Guo \cite{guo21} analyzed a backward Euler immersed finite element method for solving parabolic moving interface problems.
-Apart from the aforementioned methods, XFEM ideas can also be found in CutFEM \cite{han02,bec09,bur15}, the interface-penalty finite element method \cite{wu19,liu20}, and the fictitious domain method \cite{jar09,bur10,bur12}.
+Unfitted methods have been highly successful.
+For stationary interface problems, popular unfitted methods include the immersed interface method (IIM) \cite{lev94,li06}, the immersed finite element method (IFEM) \cite{lin09}, the extended finite element method (XFEM) \cite{dol01,gro11}, the cut finite element method \cite{bur15}, the interface-penalty finite element method \cite{han02,wu19}, the fictitious domain method \cite{has09,bur10} and many others.
+For moving boundary problems, Fires and Zilian presented a first-order XFEM method by using the backward Euler method for time integration \cite{fri09}.
+Based on a space-time discontinuous Galerkin discretization, Lehrenfeld and Reusken \cite{leh13} proposed a two-dimensional second-order XFEM scheme, which was extended to three dimensions by Lehrenfeld in \cite{leh15}.
+Recently, Guo \cite{guo21} analyzed a backward Euler IFEM for solving parabolic moving interface problems.
+In \cite{leh19}, Lehrenfeld and Olshanskii proposed an unfitted finite element method (UFEM) via utilizing the backward Euler method for time integration.
+More recently, Lou and Lehrenfeld \cite{lou21} extended the results in \cite{leh19} by combining isoparametric UFEMs with $k$th-order backward differentiation formula (BDF-$k$) time stepping ($k=1,2,3$); a priori error estimates are carried out for $k=2$.
+In their work, the movements of curved boundaries are analytically prescribed and numerical errors arise only from the PDE discretization.